eostendarp/chess-ai/README.md

   Resources: The Chess Programming Wiki page is a great resource for this.
 I found out about this technique on the Move Ordering Page, and there is an entire page dedicated to Principal Variation as a topic.
 It can be explored much more deeply than just a PV-Line implementation, but for the sake of time this is the implementaiton I am going for

   It is really useful for turn based games like chess, but can be applied to any turn based game with a good heuristic, So it can be used to efficiently move order in checkers or connect 4, for example.
 Finding the actual PV-Line is not an expensive move either, as it stores the moves as it iterates through the move list

+#### Erich: Transposition and Piece-Square Tables
+  Both Transposition and Piece-Square Tables are datastructures used to speed up evaluation by storing and incrementally updating evaluation scores as moves are made.
+By storing board and piece-square scores, we are able to lower the number of times we need to call heuristic functions.
+In addition, using Zobrist Hashing techniques, board hashes can be calculated in O(1) time as opposed to O(n) time, by taking advantage of the properties of the bitwise XOR operator.

+  Resourses:
+    The Chess Programming Wiki for definitions on Piece-Square Tables https://web.archive.org/web/20070822204038/http://www.seanet.com/~brucemo/topics/zobrist.htm for implementation details on Transposition Tables using Zobrist Hashing

+   Both of these datastructures are useful in speeding up board evaluation of turn based games, but the underlying concept of using a hash table to cache calculated values for later access and incremental update can be used in almost any intelligent agent